markstringer-dti/markstringer-dti.github.io/dti.md

 If you do stand-ups every working day with your team, if you do retrospectives and show and tells every sprint, you will find out what the problems are.
 Even if you do these things *badly* - you will still find out what the problems are.
 Not having stand-ups, not having retrospectives and show and tells is just like shouting "Scrub the decks, don't look at the pirate ship!" at your team.

-So, what does understanding this notion of "agreed activity" mean for our overall aim of delivering the impossible?
+So, what does understanding this idea of "agreed activity" mean for our overall aim of delivering the impossible?

-Well, it means something very basic.
+Well, it means something simple.
 If you work to discover the problems that your project is facing you will find them.
 If you then work to solve those problems, you may well be able to transform projects that seem impossible into projects that are possible.
 This gives you the best chance possible of actually delivering them.

 This seems so obvious as to be laughable.
 Why then, in project after project have I found teams that aren't articulating their problems and aren't tackling them?
 In improv terms rather than looking at the pirate ship and doing what needs to be done when it arrives, they are washing the decks and in the process are making possible projects impossible.

 Why?
 Because problems are scary.
 Problems are humbling.
 Problems cause conflict.
 Professional people who are hired to do a job are supposed to be able to do it aren't they?
 What does it mean if they openly admit that there are parts of the job that they can't do?
 Maybe it means that someone hired the wrong people.

-Highlighting the problems that a project unearths can be threatening to the sponsors of a project.
-What if the problem that you unearth is something that they haven't thought of and they don't know how to fix?
+Highlighting the problems that starting to do a project shows up can be threatening to the sponsors of a project.
+What if the problem that you find is something that they haven't thought of and they don't know how to fix?
 They will be tempted to avoid addressing it, possibly by attacking or threatening the team for even daring to raise the issue.

 Too, too often, when someone on the stage shouts "Look a pirate ship," It's the director off stage that shouts something like "You're wrong, it's not there."